give-me/vpn/README.md

-# NordVPN behind Outline
+# NordVPN Gateway

-If you cannot access [NordVPN](https://nordvpn.com/) directly or do not have stable connection, but you do love their great protection including hiding your IP address and other cool features, you can place NordVPN connection behind [Outline](https://getoutline.org/).
+If you cannot access [NordVPN](https://nordvpn.com/) directly or do not have stable connection, but you do love their great protection including hiding your IP address and other cool features, you can place NordVPN connection behind [Outline](https://getoutline.org/) and/or [Cloudflare for Teams](https://www.cloudflare.com/teams/).
 Just create a gateway by using this tool on your server!

 ## Usage